 Dr. Macara is the recipient of a Mellon Foundation Fellowship, held a Craig Scholarship and was awarded the Distinguished Scientist Award from the University of Virginia.
 In the past decade he has co-chaired five international conferences and is frequently invited as a Keynote Speaker, Distinguished Lecturer or Plenary Lecturer for significant international meetings.
 Dr. Macara is a member of the American Society for Cell Biology and the American Society of Biological Chemists, serves on the Council of American Society for Cell Biology and is on the Senior Editor Board for the Journal of Cell Biology.
 In 2001 Dr. Macara was awarded a patent for Signal-generating oligonucleotide-based biosensors.
 In 2018 Dr. Macara was elected an AAAS Fellow.
 Dr. Macara has remained fully funded through numerous RO1, NIH, DoD and Susan G. Komen Breast Cancer Foundation grants and runs an internationally respected research program that has made fundamental discoveries on the mechanisms of cell polarity in morphogenesis and on the role of polarity genes metastasis.
 Dr. Macara is highly regarded as an educator as well as a research scholar.
 Over 27 graduate students have completed thesis work in his laboratory and he has mentored over 30 fellows.
 Dr. Macara’s innovative processes and investigation has made technologic advances and extended methodology in the fight against breast cancer.

-Susan provides support for the Chair of the Department, Ian Macara and manages faculty affairs for the department.
-Susan also coordinates faculty recruitment, symposia, website and social media as well as general departmental operations.
+Darlene provides support for the Chair of the Department, Ian Macara and manages faculty affairs for the department.
+Darlene also coordinates faculty recruitment, symposia, website and social media as well as general departmental operations.